bgamari/ghc-wiki-import/commentary/compiler/core-syn-type.md

 The Core language is GHC's central data types.
-Core is a very small, explicitly-typed, variant of System.
-The exact variant is called [System FC](commentary/compiler/fc), which embodies equality constraints and coercions.
+Core is a very small, explicitly-typed, variant of System F.  The exact variant is called [System FC](commentary/compiler/fc), which embodies equality constraints and coercions.